DFHack/dfhack/README.rst

 Examples:
 ---------
-* 'expdig diag5 hidden' = designate the diagonal 5 patter over all hidden tiles.
+designate the diagonal 5 patter over all hidden tiles:
+  * expdig diag5 hidden
-* 'expdig' = apply last used pattern and filter.
+apply last used pattern and filter:
+  * expdig
-* 'expdig ladder designated' = Take current designations and replace them with the ladder pattern.
+Take current designations and replace them with the ladder pattern:
+  * expdig ladder designated

 digcircle
 =========